vodori/reactors/readme.md

 live changes, and broadcasting change deltas to observers.
 State is maintained using clojure agents and supports a configurable crash recovery strategy.

-___

 ### Rationale

-Reactors provide leverage when implementing server-heavy collaborative processes by reining in the independent sources of change and then broadcasting zero or more messages to the subscribers based on differences between the old and new state.
+Reactors provide leverage when implementing server-heavy collaborative processes by reigning in the independent sources of change and then broadcasting zero or more messages to the subscribers based on differences between the old and new state.

 While you can certainly create lots of similar things yourself,